aaronbloomfield/pdr/labs/lab11/index.md

 ### Makefile ###

-Your Makefile should have **only one** target, which you can name anything you want.
-This target should do **two** things: compile your code, and run doxygen.
+The first target in your Makefile can be named anything you want, but should do **two** things: compile your code, and run doxygen.
 You can have two tabbed lines after the target specifier, which is the easiest way to accomplish this.
 In other words, we are just going to call `make`, and we want it to both compile your code and create your doxygen documentation.
+You are welcome to have additional targets, such as `clean`, if you would like.
 The in-lab Makefile should have the same dual-purpose target.

 ------------------------------------------------------------